alexnesov/alexnesov/README.md

 The main side project I am working on is https://www.getthesignals.com/

 The full and expanded version of this project is private.
-Please contact me at alexnesovic@getthesignals.com for further information, to go over the code or simply to have a demo.
+Please contact me at alexnesovic@getthesignals.com for further information, to go over the code or simply to get a demo.

 This project gives a good overview of my capabilities and interests.